 Emma Hill is a PhD student in the department of Languages and Intercultural Studies at Heriot-Watt University.
 She holds a BA(Hons) in English Studies from the University of Exeter and a MA in English Literary Studies from the University of York.
-Her current research is focused on the ways in which migrant peoples have themselves heard in both the public and private spheres, particularly with reference to the Somali population in Glasgow.
+Her current research is focused on the ways in which migrant peoples make themselves heard in both the public and private spheres, particularly with reference to the Somali population in Glasgow.
 More generally, her interests include topics concerning migration, identity, memory, place and text.

 Christian König is a PhD student in the School of Management and Languages at Heriot-Watt University, Edinburgh.
 He is an active member of the Logistics Research Centre and his primary research interests focus on the outsourcing strategies of focal firms and the continuous development of service providers.
-In his doctoral thesis, he investigates the role of systems integrators in the logistics industry using an exploratory approach.
-Christian received an MSc. in Logistics and Supply Chain Management with distinction from Heriot-Watt University in Edinburgh in 2012.
+In his doctoral thesis, he investigates the role of systems integrators in the logistics industry using an exploratory approach Christian received an MSc. in Logistics and Supply Chain Management with distinction from Heriot-Watt University in Edinburgh in 2012.

 Sean Lochrie is a PhD student at Heriot-Watt University, Edinburgh, where he is an active member of the Intercultural Research Centre.
 His primary research interest focuses on the creation of custodianship behaviours within World Heritage Site management.
 Sean received an MRes in Business and Management (2012) and a BA Hons in Management and Tourism (2011), both from The University of Strathclyde.
-Previous publications include Enterprise on the Frontier: Taverns, Inns and Economic Development in the American West, 1800 - 80.
-Sean also teaches on the Business Research Methods course in the Department of Business Management at Heriot-Watt University.
+Recent publications have explored taverns, inns and economic development in the American West, and stewardship in World Heritage Site management.
+Sean also teaches on the business research methods course in the Department of Business Management at Heriot-Watt University.